 CBD, or cannabidiol, is found in the Cannabis sativa species of plants.
 It’s contended to have significant effects on anxiety, mood, pain and may even have potential as an incredible therapeutic compound for a variety of chronic ailments.

-How do the effects of CBD feel like?
+How do the effects of CBD make you feel?

 CBD is well-known to have the following effects on users: